efJerryYang/gomoku-online/README.md

 Gomoku Online - HITSZ Distributed Systems Course Project 1 in Spring 2023.

+See `docs/` for more details:

+- `setup-and-run-the-project`: Detailed setup guide for the project.
+- `documentation.md`: Documentation for the project.
+- `documentation-appendix.md`: Appendix for the documentation (includes demo).
+- `workflow.md`: Draft design of the workflow.
+- `debugging.md`: Debugging notes.

 ## Tech Stack

 | Tech stack                                            | Description                                                                                        |